Joey Styles: Eastern/Extreme Championship Wrestling (1993–2001)

-Major League Wrestling (2002-2003)
+Major League Wrestling (2002–2003)

 After a brief sabbatical from the wrestling industry, Joey Styles would return to wrestling announcing for Court Bauer's Major League Wrestling as the "voice of MLW."
-Joey's return to wrestling would be heralded as he was one of the first names to be announced by the company during its 2002 launch.
+Styles' return to wrestling would be heralded as he was one of the first names to be announced by the company during its 2002 launch.
 Initially calling the action for MLW's home video releases, Styles's presence would grow upon MLW inking a major television pact with Sun Sports and several other international distributors.
-Hosting the weekly 11 pm series, "MLW Underground," Styles returned his to his roots in the booth as a solo broadcaster, praised for his calling of memorable matches including a barbed wire match between Terry Funk and Steve Corino, amongst others.
+Hosting the weekly 11 pm series, MLW Underground, Styles returned to his roots in the booth as a solo broadcaster, praised for his calling of memorable matches including a barbed wire match between Terry Funk and Steve Corino, amongst others.
 Styles continued in advertising sales full-time.

 World Wrestling Entertainment/WWE

 ECW One Night Stand (2005)

-Styles signed a one night deal with World Wrestling Entertainment to call the first-ever ECW One Night Stand event, where he and Mick Foley did commentary for the show.
+Styles signed a one night deal with World Wrestling Entertainment (WWE) to call the first-ever ECW One Night Stand event, where he and Mick Foley did commentary for the show.
 He hosted and announced Hardcore Homecoming two nights earlier from the former ECW Arena in Philadelphia.
 The sold-out event featured former ECW stars Shane Douglas, The Sandman, Sabu, Terry Funk, Raven, The Blue Meanie, Mikey Whipwreck, Jerry Lynn, New Jack, 2 Cold Scorpio and more.